XYLiu9357/mini-py-games/readme.md

 # Mini-Python-Games

 This repository contains a collection of mini games implemented in Python.
-All the games have a `run()` method, and the appropriate to access and run the games would be to create a game object that matches the type of game.
+All the games have a `run()` method, and the appropriate way to access and run the games would be to create a game object that matches the type of game.
+Some games may have one or more bot-opponents.
+Checkout the documentation for each individual game below.
+Have fun!

 ## Tic-tac-toe